• Allergic Reaction/Anaphylaxis

 2. Verify the medication with them.

-3. Remove the cap and safety device on the auto-injector.
+3. Remove the cap and safety device on the auto-injector or nasal spray.

-4. Locate the outside middle of one thigh to use as the injection site.
+4. If autoinjector: Locate the outside middle of one thigh to use as the injection site.

-9. If they have signs and symptoms 5 to 10 minutes after the first dose and EMS has not arrived, administer a second dose.
+7. If they have signs and symptoms 5 to 10 minutes after the first dose and EMS has not arrived, administer a second dose from a new auto-injector or nasal spray.

-10. Give the auto-injector to EMS on arrival.
+8. Give the used medication device to EMS on arrival.

 2. Untrained